gjuoun/img-server/README.md

 #### `GET /api/img/all`

-> returns the authorized user's images information in json format
+> returns all the image information of the authorized user in json format

 Notice in the header `Authorization: Bearer <token>` and `token` must be provided.